 The President's Council was organized during the 1985 school year by former College President Dr. Eddie M. Smith.
 The purpose of this organization is to establish better communications between the student organizations on campus and the President's office.
-Sponsors are the College President and the Vice President for Student Services.
+Sponsors are Dr. Brent Gregory, College President and James Miller, Vice President of Student Services.

-RESIDENCE HALL COUNCILS
+RESIDENCE HALL COUNCIL

 The purpose of these organizations is to assist the Director of Housing/Student Activities in supervising the dormitories.
 The residence hall council is made up of Resident Assistants.
-Dr. Amanda Walton sponsors this organization.
+Ms. Keli Barrett, Housing Coordinator is the sponsor.